Eldfin/SLIFOX/README.md

     unfound peak, this value should normally stay True.
 This is just for the comparing process, so lone peaks will still be visible in the returned peak pairs with with a pair like e.g. [2, -1] for the second peak index.
-- `fallback_significance`: bool
-    Whether to sort the possible peak pair combinations by significance, if no similar neighbouring pixel direction could be found.

 ##### Returns
 - `image_peak_pairs`: np.ndarray (n, m, p, np.ceil(max_paired_peaks / 2), 2)